There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 We got to learn all about the history of the Stanley family, which, if you ask me, is quite impressive, how The Shining (book and movies) came about, and some of the stories behind the ghosts.
 You’ll have to go on the tour yourself to hear the stories in part because I think it’s an awesome tour and I can’t actually share the stories here because copyright and I’m not interested in getting anyone in trouble.

 While we didn’t experience any obvious ghostly activity (except a sticky door) I’m so glad that I did this.
 I knew if I skipped it I would have kicked myself and wished that I had gone.
 Now I just need to stay there.
+I would also absolutely to another ghost tour at the Stanley Hotel so I could see thee rooms on the main floor that they usually go to and hear those stories.

 Overall, I would definitely recommend a Stanley Hotel ghost tour to anyone that likes ghost tours, haunted experiences, or The Shining.
 If you’re spending a day or two in Estes Park, this is a great way to end the day after hiking around Rocky Mountain National Park or wandering around the Estes Park shops.